Historian Rev. John OMalley to Deliver Landregan Lecture on Vatican II Impact

 Sheehan and Rev. Robert Barron.

-and the larger community, especially the poor and needy.
+larger community, especially the poor and needy.

 For more information on the lecture, visit udallas.edu/landregan.